Mallaig and the Road to the Isles

 The remote peninsula of Knoydart is one of the last great wildernesses in Britain and is only accessible by boat.
 The Old Forge in Inverie is mainland Britain's most remote pub - it serves good food and drink.

-Knoydart Seabridge and MV Western Isles are the main regular services by boat from Mallaig and can take you over for a day trip, or you can arrange accommodation in Knoydart and stay longer.
+Knoydart Seabridge and MV Western Isles (tel: 01687462233 / 07939386330) are the main regular services by boat from Mallaig to Inverie and they can take you over for a day trip, or you can arrange accommodation in Knoydart and stay longer.

 There is a holiday business at Doune, which incorporates accommodation, boat charter, outdoor activities and a restaurant.
 They take people around the Small Isles and all over the Hebrides.